FunctionalX/FunctionalX.py/README.md

 # FunctionalX.py
-A toolkit for making it easy to do tasks using functions with referencial transparency.
+A toolkit for making it easy to do tasks using functions with referential transparency.

-* author: Yuhang(Steven) Wang
+* Author: Yuhang(Steven) Wang
+* Project est. 06-22-2016
-* license: MIT license
+* License: MIT license